Return on Equity Calculator

 2. How to calculate return on equity?

-3. What is a good return on equity?
+4. What is a good return on equity?

 ROE Formula

-ROE = Net Income / Total Equity
+ROE = Net Income / Book value of common equity

-Net income is also called "profit".
 Both input values are in the relevant currency while the result is a ratio.
-To get a percentage result simply multiply the ratio by 100.
+To get a percentage result simply multiply the equity ratio by 100.
 Note that in case of excessive debt the equity might be a negative number, leading to negative ROE.

 How to calculate return on equity?

 Substituting the relevant values in the above formula is easy.
-For example, if the net income of a company for the fiscal year is $100,000 and it used net assets worth $1,000,000 to produce it, then its return on equity is 1/10 or 10%.
+For example, if the net income of a company for the fiscal year is $100,000 and it had total common equity valued at $1,000,000, then its return on equity is 1/10 or 10%.
 You can verify this using our ROE calculator.
-This result means that the business returns 1 dollar of value for every 10 dollars of net capital assets.
-As the net equity can fluctuate over the year you can input its arithmetic average instead.
+This result means that the business returns 1 dollar of value for every 10 dollars of equity.

 retun on equity example